Jean2208/MyWebsite/_posts/2024-08-05-headless-htb.md

 {% endhighlight %}
 </div>

-Finally, append a `curl` command to our burpsuite request and pipeline it to `bash`.
+Finally, append a `curl` command to our burpsuite request and pipe to `bash`.

 <div class="article-image">
   <img src="/assets/img/headless/dashboardrequest.png">